bazelbuild/tulsi/src/tools/post_processor/README.md

 sandboxed absolute paths used by Bazel to match the original source paths understood by a Tulsi-generated Xcode project.

-PostProcessor is a part of the Tulsi project (tulsi.bazel.io) and all Tulsi licensing and contribution policies apply.
+PostProcessor is a part of the Tulsi project (tulsi.bazel.build) and all Tulsi licensing and contribution policies apply.